-5.1.3 Where the Liquidator sub-contracts out work that could otherwise be carried out by the Liquidator or his or her staff, this should be drawn to the attention of members with an explanation of why it is being done.
+- 5.1.3 Where the Liquidator sub-contracts out work that could otherwise be carried out by the Liquidator or his or her staff, this should be drawn to the attention of members with an explanation of why it is being done, what is being done and how much it will cost. - 5.1.4 All payments from an estate should be fair and reasonable and proportionate to the liquidation.
+Payments to the Liquidator from an estate should be fair and reasonable reflections of the work necessarily and properly undertaken.